Spectual/Coins-Recovery-demo/README.md

 ## Usage

-1. Place your missing coin images in the `data/missing_images` directory.
+1. Place your testing coin images in the `data/missing_images` directory.

 2. Run the main script:
 ```bash